 There’s no specific medication for the treatment of ASPD.
 You may receive medications for associated mental disorders, though, like anxiety, depression, and aggressive behavior.
-The medication clozapine (Clozaril) has shown some promise as a treatment for men with ASPD.
+The medication clozapine (Clozaril) has as a treatment for men with ASPD.

 If someone in your life with ASPD is causing you harm, removing that person from your life may be the healthiest way to cope with their behavior.

 In many cases, you may not feel comfortable leaving a family member, close friend, or spouse with ASPD.
 Marriage counseling or couples therapy can help you develop a positive relationship with someone who has ASPD.

 To help maintain a relationship with someone who has ASPD:

 - Acknowledge that they may not be able to fully understand your emotions.

 - Explain to the person how their behavior affects others and causes harm.

 - Make your boundaries explicitly clear to them.